 Setting & Lifestyle

-Gap Mills is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Gap Mills does not have a public transit system used by locals to get to and from work.